croessner/nauthilus-website/docs/configuration/lua-support.md

 ```
 ## Additional things to know

+When starting the server, it is possible to call an init script, which may be used to register prometheus elements, start
+connection tracker or define custom redis pools.
+The latter is interesting, if you prefer using other redis servers for all
+your custom Lua scripts.

+### While runtime...

 When an incoming authentication request is started, a Lua context is created.

 All parts of a request share that common request context.
 Lua scripts can set arbitrary data in the context and read/delete